home-assistant/home-assistant.io/source/_integrations/smtp.markdown

 The optional `target` field is used to specify recipient(s) for this specific service call.
 When `target` field is not used, this message will be sent to default recipient(s), in this example, my_intruder_alert@example.com.

-The optional `html` field makes a custom text/HTML multi-part message, allowing total freedom for sending rich html emails by defining the html content.
-In them, if you need to include images, you can pass both arguments (`html` and `images`), the images will be attached with the basename of the images, so they can be included in the html page with `src="cid:image_name.ext"`.
+The optional `html` field makes a custom text/HTML multi-part message, allowing total freedom for sending rich HTML emails by defining the HTML content.
+In them, if you need to include images, you can pass both arguments (`html` and `images`).
+The images will be attached with the basename of the images, so they can be included in the html page with `src="cid:image_name.ext"`.

 The optional `images` field adds image attachments to the email.
 If `html` is defined, the images need to be added to the message in-line as described above (and as shown in the example below).
 If `html` is not defined, images will be added as separate attachments.